 Providence, Rhode Island

-Providence, RI is one of those underrated weekend getaways that totally delivers historic charm, artsy vibes, and amazing food, all packed into a super walkable city.
+Providence, RI is one of those underrated weekend getaways.
+It totally delivers historic charm, artsy vibes, and amazing food, all packed into a super walkable city.
 Just a few hours from NYC, this little gem is perfect if you’re craving a mix of culture and relaxation.

 Spend your day wandering through the RISD Museum, grabbing coffee in one of its many quirky cafes, and walking along the river at Waterplace Park.
-Foodies will love spots like Oberlin and Los Andes, and stylish hotels like The Dean and Graduate Providence will make your stay feel effortlessly cool.
+Foodies will love spots like Oberlin and Los Andes—the food speaks for itself!
+And, of course, stylish hotels like The Dean and Graduate Providence will make your stay feel effortlessly cool.

 Photo Credit: Canva